 If you apply for this card but don’t have a Prime membership, if you’re approved you’ll be given an Amazon Rewards Visa Signature Card (Review) instead.
 The basic Amazon Rewards card offers 3% back at Amazon and Whole Foods, but the other terms are similar to the Prime Rewards card.
 If you ever cancel your Prime membership you’ll be downgraded to that card as well.

 You won’t get a 0% APR with this card, so if you carry a balance you’ll be charged interest at a rate of 16.49%–24.49% Variable.

 The Chase Freedom Unlimited® (Review) is a flat-rate cash back card, meaning it offers the same reward no matter where you shop.
-In your first year it can match the Barclaycard, but after that it will drop to half of what you can get from the Apple card.
-But, in return, you can redeem those rewards more easily and you’ll also get a true 0% intro APR for quite a while.
+You can redeem those rewards easily, and you’ll also get a true 0% intro APR for quite a while.

 Like the Barclaycard, the Freedom Unlimited is available as either a Visa Signature or Visa Platinum.
 If you’re approved with a credit line of $5,000 or more, you’ll get a Visa Signature with enhanced benefits.
 Otherwise you’ll get a Visa Platinum, with basic benefits.

 If you’re approved for a Visa Signature card, you’ll also get the following:

 The Chase Freedom Unlimited has no annual fee.
 It offers an introductory purchase and balance transfer APR of 0% for 15 months, followed by a regular rate of 16.49% - 25.24% Variable.